MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     In the Chat view, change the mode from **Ask** to **Agent**.
 Agent mode provides more targeted code generation and modification capabilities.

-1. Optimize the ProductCatalog GetProductById method.
+1. Assign a task to the agent that optimizes the GetProductById method in the ProductCatalog class.

-    Open **ProductCatalog.cs** and select the `GetProductById` method.
+    Open **ProductCatalog.cs** and select the **GetProductById** method.
 Use the following prompt in Chat:

     ```text
     Optimize this GetProductById method to improve performance.
 Consider using a dictionary lookup instead of linear search and implement proper caching mechanisms.